applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 ## Use cases

-A multi-tenant SaaS composes multiple applications.
+A multi-tenant SaaS offering composes multiple applications.
 Applications use a shared IAM Session Broker library to scope user access to their tenant’s boundary.
 SaaS provider wants to build a shared IAM Session Broker application instead to reduce operational overhead and improve security posture.
 The application should initially support the ABAC authorization strategy.

 ## Stories and flows